LonerD/ESGST/README.md

 ## Changelog

+**6.Beta.31.15 (August 25, 2017):**

+* If the option "Show blacklist information." is disabled in Whitelist/Blacklist Checker the word "blacklist" is now wiped from everywhere (closes #374).

 **6.Beta.31.14 (August 25, 2017):**

 * Fixed a style issue in the exception popup in Giveaway Filters for users with small-height screens.